-Out-of-state lessors, as well as in-state lessors, must get a seller's permit and comply with Rule 106.06.f.
-If the county assessor can't verify that the lessor is properly registered to collect the tax, flag the transaction for the Tax Commission when you title or register the vehicle.
+Out-of-state lessors, as well as in-state lessors, must get a seller's permit and comply with rule 106.06(f).
+If the county assessor can't verify that the lessor is properly registered to collect the tax, don't title or registration the vehicle.